-It has been exactly 1 month since we arrived in Korea on the 19th of February!
+It has been exactly 1 month since moving to Korea and our arrival in Busan on the 19th of February!
 We’re starting to get the hang of things and finding routines in our little town of Seongju.
-Probably the biggest thing since moving to Korea has been getting an internet connection at home and local sim cards so that we can stay in touch with people!
+Probably the biggest thing since moving to South Korea has been getting an internet connection at home and local sim cards so that we can stay in touch with people!

-After 1 month here I want to just have a look at some of the great things we have experienced so far about living in Korea.
+After 1 month here I want to reflect on some of the great things we have experienced so far about living in Korea.
 Now it definitely is not all sunshine and roses (there will most likely be post about this) and this is from my personal experience but there are a lot of amazing things that we have experienced.

 First off the people we have interacted with are amazing.
 If someone is your friend they will go out of their way to help you in any way they can.
 Monique and I were struggling to get phone contracts sorted out, so Jeehee, one of our adult class members, took us to a friend of hers who runs a phone shop to sort something out.
 This was at 9pm.
 Not only did we leave with new contracts and phones but at a great deal too.
 Our co-teachers have gone through great pains to ensure that we have everything we need, often doing things outside of working hours to ensure we’re okay; Monique’s co-teacher went to buy us furniture on a Saturday.
 Moning, my Korean friend who gave me a lift of the blue last week.
 Another colleague has offered to fetch me every Wednesday, for what would otherwise be a 5km walk, and take me home after school.